awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

    1. **Status Bucket Name**: \(Optional\) Enter the name of an Amazon S3 bucket where you want to write MOF execution status information\.
 These status reports are singleton summaries of the most recent compliance run of an instance\.
 This means that the report is overwritten the next time the association runs MOF files\.
 **Note**
 You can prefix the bucket name with a Region where the bucket is located\.
 Here's an example: `us-west-2:doc-example-bucket`\.
-If you are using a proxy for Amazon S3 endpoints in a specific Region that does not include us\-east\-1, then you must prefix the bucket name with a Region\.
-If the bucket name is not prefixed, it will automatically discover the bucket Region using the us\-east\-1 endpoint\.
+If you are using a proxy for Amazon S3 endpoints in a specific Region that doesn't include us\-east\-1, prefix the bucket name with a Region\.
+If the bucket name isn't prefixed, it automatically discovers the bucket Region using the us\-east\-1 endpoint\.

    1. **Module Source Bucket Name**: \(Optional\) Enter the name of an Amazon S3 bucket that contains PowerShell module files\.
-If you specify **None**, then you must choose **True** for the next option, **Allow PS Gallery Module Source**\.
+If you specify **None**, choose **True** for the next option, **Allow PS Gallery Module Source**\.
 **Note**
 You can prefix the bucket name with a Region where the bucket is located\.
 Here's an example: `us-west-2:doc-example-bucket`\.
-If you are using a proxy for Amazon S3 endpoints in a specific Region that does not include us\-east\-1, then you must prefix the bucket name with a Region\.
-If the bucket name is not prefixed, it will automatically discover the bucket Region using the us\-east\-1 endpoint\.
+If you are using a proxy for Amazon S3 endpoints in a specific Region that doesn't include us\-east\-1, prefix the bucket name with a Region\.
+If the bucket name isn't prefixed, it automatically discovers the bucket Region using the us\-east\-1 endpoint\.

    1. **Allow PS Gallery Module Source**: \(Optional\) Choose **True** to download PowerShell modules from [https://www\.powershellgallery\.com/](https://www.powershellgallery.com/)\.
-If you choose **False**, then you must specify a source for the previous option, **ModuleSourceBucketName**\.
+If you choose **False**, specify a source for the previous option, **ModuleSourceBucketName**\.

    1. **Proxy Uri**: \(Optional\) Use this option to download MOF files from a proxy server\.

    1. **Reboot Behavior**: \(Optional\) Specify one of the following reboot behaviors if your MOF file execution requires rebooting:
       + **AfterMof**: Reboots the instance after all MOF executions are complete\.
 Even if multiple MOF executions request reboots, the system waits until all MOF executions are complete to reboot\.
       + **Immediately**: Reboots the instance whenever a MOF execution requests it\.
-If running multiple MOF files that request reboots, then the instance will be rebooted multiple times\.
+If running multiple MOF files that request reboots, then the instance are rebooted multiple times\.
-      + **Never**: Instances are not rebooted, even if the MOF execution explicitly requests a reboot\.
+      + **Never**: Instances aren't rebooted, even if the MOF execution explicitly requests a reboot\.

-   1. **Use Computer Name For Reporting**: \(Optional\) Enable this option to use the name of the computer when reporting compliance information\.
+   1. **Use Computer Name For Reporting**: \(Optional\) Turn on this option to use the name of the computer when reporting compliance information\.
 The default value is **false**, which means that the system uses the instance ID when reporting compliance information\.

-   1. **Enable Verbose Logging**: \(Optional\) We recommend that you enable verbose logging when deploying MOF files for the first time\.
+   1. **Turn on Verbose Logging**: \(Optional\) We recommend that you turn on verbose logging when deploying MOF files for the first time\.
 **Important**
 When enabled, verbose logging writes more data to your Amazon S3 bucket than standard association execution logging\.
-This can result in slower performance and possibly higher storage charges for Amazon S3\.
-To mitigate storage size issues, we recommend that you enable lifecycle policies on your Amazon S3 bucket\.
+This might result in slower performance and higher storage charges for Amazon S3\.
+To mitigate storage size issues, we recommend that you turn on lifecycle policies on your Amazon S3 bucket\.
 For more information, see [How Do I Create a Lifecycle Policy for an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html) in the *Amazon Simple Storage Service Console User Guide*\.

-   1. **Enable Debug Logging**: \(Optional\) We recommend that you enable debug logging if you need to troubleshoot MOF failures\.
-We also recommend that you disable this option for normal use\.
+   1. **Turn on Debug Logging**: \(Optional\) We recommend that you turn on debug logging to troubleshoot MOF failures\.
+We also recommend that you deactivate this option for normal use\.
 **Important**
 When enabled, debug logging writes more data to your Amazon S3 bucket than standard association execution logging\.
-This can result in slower performance and possibly higher storage charges for Amazon S3\.
-To mitigate storage size issues, we recommend that you enable lifecycle policies on your Amazon S3 bucket\.
+This might result in slower performance and higher storage charges for Amazon S3\.
+To mitigate storage size issues, we recommend that you turn on lifecycle policies on your Amazon S3 bucket\.
 For more information, see [How Do I Create a Lifecycle Policy for an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html) in the *Amazon Simple Storage Service Console User Guide*\.

    1. **Compliance Type**: \(Optional\) Specify the compliance type to use when reporting compliance information\.
 The default compliance type is **Custom:DSC**\.
 If you create multiple associations that run MOF files, then be sure to specify a different compliance type for each association\.
-If you don't, each additional association that uses **Custom:DSC** will overwrite the existing compliance data\.
+If you don't, each additional association that uses **Custom:DSC** overwrites the existing compliance data\.

    1. **Pre Reboot Script**: \(Optional\) Specify a script to run if the configuration has indicated that a reboot is necessary\.
 The script runs before the reboot\.
 The script must be a single line\.
-If you need to add additional lines, separate lines by using semicolons\.
+Separate additional lines by using semicolons\.

 1. In the **Targets** section, choose either **Specifying tags** or **Manually Selecting Instance**\.
 If you choose to target resources by using tags, then enter a tag key and a tag value in the fields provided\.
 For more information about using targets, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.

 1. In the **Specify schedule** section, choose either **On Schedule** or **No schedule**\.
 If you choose **On Schedule**, then use the buttons provided to create a cron or rate schedule for the association\.

 1. In the **Advanced options** section:
    + In **Compliance severity**, choose a severity level for the association\.
-Compliance reporting will indicate whether the association state is compliant or noncompliant, along with the severity level you indicate here\.
+Compliance reporting indicates whether the association state is compliant or noncompliant, along with the severity level you indicate here\.
 For more information, see [About State Manager association compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.

 1. In the **Rate control** section, configure options for running State Manager associations across of fleet of managed instances\.
 For more information about these options, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.